mmtmn/mmtmn/README.md

 <img align="left" width=50% height=50% src="https://github.com/mmtmn/mmtmn/blob/main/.github/universeImage.jpg">

-Background in economics and currently in the 3rd year of majoring in  Computer Science bachelor's degree.
+With a background in economics, I'm currently in the 3rd year (out of 4) of majoring in Computer Science, working hard to get the bachelor's degree.
 I've worked professionaly as a junior backend developer for a company called Letrus.
+Currently with great grades across all semesters, among the top of the class total grades.

-Currently completly in love with the science of the computers.
-I love reading books but I also love to get practical about the theory that I am reading, that is why this subject has suited me super well.
+Currently completly in love with the science of computers, software, hardware, especially the physics and mathematical part of it all.
+I love reading books but I also love to get practical about the theory that I am reading/studying about, that is why this subject has suited me super well.